 The chase scene from Running Scared – really good!

-The music video that was a requirement for all movies to have back in the day – Sweet Freedom by Michael McDonald and of course appearances by Crystal and Hines!
+The music video that was a requirement for all movies to have back in the day – Sweet Freedom by Michael McDonald and of course Crystal and Hines show up!